fanzymath/fanzymath.github.io/_pages/about.md

 ======
 - **Z. Fan**.
 Regularity for semi-convex solutions to special Lagrangian equations.
 In preparation.

 - **Z. Fan**.
+An extension of Savin's small perturbation theorem for fully nonlinear elliptic equations and applications.
+In preparation.

+- **Z. Fan**.
 Hessian estimates for semi-convex solutions to the sigma-2 equation with variable right hand side.
 In preparation.

 - Y.C.
 Bi, **Z. Fan**, G.S.
 Jiang, J. T. Zhu.
 Liouville Theorems for the minimal surface equation outside an infinite cylinder.
 In preparation.